tmavotta/EdgeFinder/README.md

 - **Arbitrage** : a rare situation where the odds across different books disagree enough that you could bet on every outcome and come out ahead no matter what happens.
 Essentially the sum of all the implied probabilities of each possible outcome for a bet needs to be less than one.
-For example if the game you bet on is Raptors vs Lakers andone sports books puts Raptors at +110 (meaning bet $100 to win $210, implied probability 100/210) and Lakers at +120 (meaning bet $100 to win $220, implied probability 100/210) then there is an arbitrage oppourtunity as 100/210+100/220<1.
+For example if the game you bet on is Raptors vs Lakers, and one sports books puts Raptors at +110 (meaning bet $100 to win $210, implied probability 100/210), and a different sportsbook puts Lakers at +120 (meaning bet $100 to win $220, implied probability 100/210) then there is an arbitrage oppourtunity as 100/210+100/220<1.
 - **+EV bets** : bets where the odds a book is offering look better than what the market as a whole thinks is fair, based on averaging odds across books.